-- Identify vendor emergency response capabilities; if they have ever been used; if they were did they work properly; how much the company is paying for these services; status of data center maintenance contracts; presence of service-level agreement(s) (SLAs) if used.
+- Identify vendor emergency response capabilities: if they have ever been used; if they were, if they worked properly; how much the company is paying for these services; the status of data center maintenance contracts; the presence of service-level agreement(s) if used.

-- Have management review the report and agree on recommended actions.
+- Have management review the report and agree on the recommended actions.